 The level of air in your tires affects your vehicle's overall performance.
 Not even the highest quality tire will perform well if it's not inflated properly.
-The correct pressure varies from vehicle to vehicle and depends in part upon how you load the trailer.
+The correct pressure varies from vehicle to vehicle and depends in part upon driver preference.
 Each vehicle has a maximum inflation pressure, usually found on a metal tag riveted to the outside of the vehicle as well as on the original equipment tires.